song88180/Heliconius_Genome/README.md

 # Heliconius_Genome
 Heliconius_Genome_Project

+Scripts need to change to fit your own environment!

 Steps:
 1. getindvmaf.sh
 >create bed files for each of the genes (only have one line), run hal2maf against all the bed files to get individual maf file.